The Journey of Metallica from Death Magnetic to Beyond Magnetic

 Leaving Bob Rock to Rick Rubin

 After St. Anger came out, Metallica went out on tour with new bass member Rob Trujillo.
 Metallica would see how fans were disappointed with St. Anger.
 I also heard a story about a Metallica fan emailed Metallica, and Metallica listened to that email and critics of fans.
 Then decided to leave Bob Rock.
-Metallica would end up going to Def Jam and used Rick Rubin who was a producer to get ready for their next album, which ended up being Death Magnetic.
-Rick Rubin had been Slayer producer since the 80s, which made the next slayer album have to be postponed.
+Metallica would end up going to Def Jam and use Rick Rubin who was a producer to get ready for their next album, which ended up being Death Magnetic.
+Rick Rubin had been Slayer producer since the 80s, which made the next Slayer album have to be postponed.
 Kerry King has talked about how the band including himself was upset.
-Which Kerry King and Slayer got over it.
-Slayer next album would be world painted blood.
+Kerry King and Slayer got over it.
+Slayer's next album would be world painted blood.
 Then years later Slayer did a couple concerts with Metallica.
-In my opinion, this was the right move for Metallica as in to go to Def Jam.
+In my opinion, this was the right move for Metallica to go to Def Jam.
 Even though I can understand why Slayer was upset for a moment by this move.

 Death Magnetic

 Death Magnetic came out on September 12th, 2008.
-The album felt like a come back to the classic Metallica style.
+The album felt like a comeback to the classic Metallica style.
 You had a ballad, themes of war, fast, and heavy.
 As well as an instrumental song.
 This album was awesome, and I liked it more than the black album.
 This album should have come out instead of the black album in 1991, but I get why Metallica did that album at the time.
 The album felt like modern Metallica 2008 style and voice meets the old school style of Metallica.
 This album was also the first album to feature Robert Trujillo on bass.

 Rock and Roll Hall Of Fame